chef-boneyard/chef-web-docs-2016/includes_server_monitor/includes_server_monitor_application_redis.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.
+..
+This file is true for both Chef server and Chef analytics!

 |redis cli| is the management tool for |redis|.
 It can be used to obtain information about keys that are being used with the |chef server|.
 For more information about |redis cli|, see http://redis.io/commands.